Q & A

 Do you expect students to have fully envisioned characters before signing up for the class?

-Steve: No, but by examining successful books--classics and new favorites--and by workshopping every week to help move things forward, we'll help students graduate with them.
+Steve: No, but by examining successful books--classics and new favorites--and by workshopping every week to help move things forward, we'll help students discover and develop them.

 Tip of the iceberg: just a few of the books we reviewed while developing the class.